sagemath/sagewiki_to_gh-2022-10-10/JakubMarecek.md

 '''Graphical Demo of Integer Programming: '''

-My goal was to present the workings of a :
+My goal was to present the workings of an integer programming solver in an interactive Java Web Start.

 attachment:Screenshot01.jpg